puffinrocks/puffin/README.md

 #### Set-up DNS

 To access installed applications from localhost you need to set-up local DNS.
-There are many alternative solutions to this problem, the easiest is to update your /etc/resolv.conf file to include the following line at the top:
+There are many alternative solutions to this problem, the simplest one is to add the following lines at the top of your /etc/resolv.conf file:

     nameserver 127.0.0.1
     options ndots:0